-The number of shareholders at the end of the year amounted to 5,473.
+The number of shareholders at the end of the year amounted to 8,290.
 The company's largest shareholder, the company's founder, Stig Engström, through the company Ommapo Förvaltning AB, controlled 35.4 per cent of the capital and 67.1 per cent of the votes.
 The second largest shareholder, Monica Engström, through the company Monen Holding AB, controlled 32.0 per cent of the capital and 22.4 per cent of the votes.
 No other shareholder holds, directly or indirectly, more than 10 per cent of the shares in engcon (votes and capital).
-Following these, Capital Group, Nordstjernan, Svolder AB, Handelsbanken Fonder and C WorldWide Asset Management were engcon's largest shareholders.
-At the end of the year, Swedish institutions and companies owned 89.5 per cent of the capital and 96.6 per cent of the votes.
-Foreign ownership amounted to 10.5 per cent of the capital and 3.4 per cent of the votes.
+Following these, Nordstjernan, Capital Group, Svolder AB, the Second Swedish National Pension Fund, the First Swedish National Pension Fund, C WorldWide, Handelsbanken Fonder and Premier Miton Investors were engcon's largest shareholders.